Brendan-Ronan/Appled-Data-Sciences-With-Python--UM/README.md

-# Introduction-to-Data-Science-With-Python--UM-
+# Applied Data Science with Python
-Christopher Brooks online Data Science with Python class
+University of Michigan's online Applied Data Sciences with Python class